 Because of these factors, it’s easy for active individuals to use up more magnesium than they absorb from food, creating a hidden shortfall that can affect performance and recovery.

 Magnesium is essential for muscle contraction, nerve signaling, ATP production, and electrolyte balance.
-During exercise: ATP turnover skyrockets – magnesium is required for energy production Muscles contract and relax repeatedly – magnesium balances calcium and potassium Sweating increases mineral losses – about 5–20 mg of magnesium per liter of sweat For active adults and athletes, the combination of increased demand and sweat losses can quickly outpace what food provides, even if you eat magnesium-rich meals.Why magnesium from food alone often isn’t enough
+During exercise: ATP turnover skyrockets – magnesium is required for energy production Muscles contract and relax repeatedly – magnesium balances calcium and potassium Sweating increases mineral losses – about 5–20 mg of magnesium per liter of sweat For active adults and athletes, the combination of increased demand and sweat losses can quickly outpace what food provides, even if you eat magnesium-rich meals.Many foods are naturally rich in magnesium, such as pumpkin seeds, almonds, spinach, and oats.
+The problem is that not all of the magnesium in these foods is actually absorbed.
+Plant compounds like phytates and oxalates can block absorption, so even a meal packed with magnesium might only deliver a fraction of what your body can use.

 Here’s a snapshot of some magnesium-rich foods and the amount your body typically absorbs: